grafana/k6-docs/docs/sources/next/results-output/web-dashboard/_index.md

 {{% admonition type="note" %}}

-The k6 process waits to exit as long as there is at least one open browser window for the dashboard extension.
-In this way, the report can be downloaded, for example, even after the test has been completed.
+The k6 process waits to exit as long as there's at least one open browser window for the dashboard extension.

-In certain environments, it is not allowed that the k6 process does not exit after the test run (_e.g_ CI/CD pipeline).
-In this case, it is advisable to disable the HTTP port (with the `-1` value of port parameter).
+In certain environments, such as a CI/CD pipeline, the k6 process has to exit after the test run completes.
+In that case, it's advisable to disable the HTTP port by setting it to `-1`.

 {{% /admonition %}}